GregSandoval/compiler-lexer/README.md

 # A5 Programming Language Lexer

+### Team
+Gregory A. Sandoval

 ## Introduction
-The objective of this assignment is to write a lexer for the A5 language lexicon: its tokens (i.e., legal “words”).
+The objective of this assignment is to write a lexer for the A5 language
+lexicon: its tokens (i.e., legal ``words'').
 The lexer transforms an A5 high-level program sequence of characters into a list of tokens for that program (in a special format).
 For convenience, this lexer will take input from standard-input (stdin) and send output to standard-output (stdout).

-A Lexer is a deterministic finite automata.
-This is generally hidden behind layers of character manipulations.
+A lexer is a deterministic finite automata.
+This is generally hidden behind layers of character manipulation and large switch statements.
 Instead, I wanted to focus on the DFA itself, and let the low level details fade in background.
 This led to modeling the graph, then modeling a lexer, which uses the graph.
-The lexer depends on the graph, but the graph does not know the lexer exists.
-Similarly, the lexer doesn't know about the regular language, rules can be added arbitrarily!

-A simple lexer for the A5 Programming language.
-The goal of the project is to create a __simple__ and __readable__ lexer.

-### Team
-Gregory A. Sandoval
+The core of the code revolved around the idea that a lexer shouldn't have to know about the language it's lexing, it should just take in the graph that represents the language, and the tokens to produce, and it should just work.
+Furthermore, the tokens that are parsed should be distinguishable, with little to no 'special cases'.
+This involved a heavy use of polymorphism and generics.
+This allows you to quickly find type information using the instanceof operator, rather than carrying around a type field that you use to determine what type the value is, which is not ideal.
+Although the code hasn't reached the full goal, it's enough to complete this assignment.

 ## The Graph
+To model the DFA, I needed a way to model a graph.
+Rather than taking the traditional approach of an adjacency list, I opted for just nodes.
 There is no 'Graph' class, rather a node holds a reference to a list of other nodes, making edges.
-Each of these 'edges' has a corresponding predicate function, which takes some parameter and returns whether we should 'walk' to the other node.
+Each of these 'edges' has a corresponding predicate function, which takes some parameter and returns whether we should `walk' to the other node.
 Walking the graph can be done by repeatedly finding the next node to walk to giving a particular object.

 ## The Lexer
 Given the graph abstraction, we can create a deterministic finite automata using a graph.
-Each graph node represents a state in the DFA; Each graph edge has a predicate function that determines if the letter would cause a transition.
+Each graph node represents a state in the DFA;
-The lexer *_extends_* the graph nodes, adding relevant information, i.e, if the current state is a *final* or *non-final* state.
+Each graph edge has a predicate function that determines if a letter would cause a transition.
+The lexer _extends_ graph nodes, adding relevant information, i.e, if the current state is a *final* or *non-final* state.
 Accepting tokens would be modeled by iteratively passing a character to the lexer, which defers to the graph, until no viable transition can be made, accepting the token on a final state.

-The code comes with several built-in predicates for detection of letters, numbers, whitespace, etc. I could've used a regular expression, but that's cheating!
-You wouldn't write a hashtable using a hashtable right? :)
+The code comes with several built-in predicates for detection of letters, numbers, white space, etc. I could've used a regular expression for detecting character classes, but that's cheating!
+You wouldn't write a hash table using a hash table right? :)

 ### Example Code
+Although the code for parsing is somewhat readable, it's a far cry from perfect.
+From a high level perspective, I wanted the code to read like the grammar itself.
+Unfortunately, we must define states before they're used, which makes the code not so declarative, but the alternative was using pure strings, which cannot be checked at compile time, risking runtime errors.
+So, apologies for the sheer number of classes!
+I considered them a hard requirement, as it allows the comparison of token types directly, as opposed to deferring to some internal variable of the token class, and writing several special cases.

 ```java
 import compiler.lexer.FinalState;
 import compiler.lexer.LexerBuilder;